ButinVladimir/cyberiada/ROADMAP.md

 Relocation favors include

 - Retaining money after relocations (10 tiers, each tier retain 10% more)
-- Keep weapons
+- Keep weapons (7 tiers, each tier will allow to keep weapons with quality not above it's corresponding tier)
-- Keep armors
+- Keep armors (7 tiers, each tier will allow to keep armors with quality not above it's corresponding tier)
-- Keep utility items
+- Keep utility items (7 tiers, each tier will allow to keep items with quality not above it's corresponding tier)
 - Keep additional company members (10 tiers, each tier allow to keep 1 more)
-- Keep programs
+- Keep programs (7 tiers, each tier will allow to keep programs with quality not above it's corresponding tier)

 Augmentations and blueprints are not affected by relocation.